🔼The name Ben-abinadab: Summary

 The name Ben-abinadab consists of three elements.
 The first part is the common Hebrew word בן (ben), meaning son:

-The second part of the name Abinadab comes from the Hebrew verb נדב (nadab), meaning to make willing, incite:
+The second part of the name Abinadab comes from the Hebrew verb נדב (nadab), meaning to willingly give, make willing, incite:

 Most traditional translations assume that this man is "the son of Abinadab," and that his own name isn't given.
-But modern translations acknowledge that this may be a bit hard to believe, especially since he is a son in law of the king, and list him as Ben-abinadab, meaning Son Of Abinadab, or, rather awkwardly, Son Of The Father Who Is Noble.
+But modern translations acknowledge that this may be a bit hard to believe, especially since he is a son in law of the king, and list him as Ben-abinadab, meaning Son Of Abinadab, or Son Of A Generous Father.

 A similar controversy happens with the maybe-name Ben-hur.